NFL on NBC: 2020s

 The aforementioned Packers–Saints game took place while the 2020 Stanley Cup Finals (rescheduled from its normal late May–early June schedule) were ongoing; As NBC was also the rightsholder to National Hockey League (NHL) games in the United States, the league opted to play Games 4 and 5 (September 25–26) of the finals on consecutive nights to avoid conflict with SNF.
 In addition, the 2020 NBA Finals were also moved from June to October due to the pandemic.
 SNF games were played on the same night as NBA Finals in consecutive weeks, on October 4 (Philadelphia Eagles vs. San Francisco 49ers) the same day as Game 3, and on October 11 (Minnesota Vikings vs. Seattle Seahawks) on the same day as Game 6 (the eventual last game of the series).

 On March 18, 2021, the NFL, along with Fox, NBC, CBS and ESPN/ABC announced the league's rights deal with all four networks was extended through the 2033 season.
 The four network rights deal includes the rotation of the Super Bowl yearly among the four, meaning NBC will air three Super Bowls: LX (2026), LXIV (2030) and LXVIII (2034), all in Winter Olympic years.

 NBC's coverage of Super Bowl LVI between the Cincinnati Bengals and the Los Angeles Rams at the end of the 2021 NFL season was the 20th Super Bowl to air on NBC.
 The game was overall, the eleventh Super Bowl telecast to be legally streamed live online in the United States both to computers (via NFL.com, Peacock, and NBCSports.com, in addition to NBC and Telemundo's apps for local streaming) for the fourth time and mobile devices via Verizon Wireless's NFL Mobile app.
-The game also marked Al Michaels' eleventh time conducting play-by-play for a Super Bowl (Michaels had previously done play-by-play for Super Bowls XXII, XXV, XXIX, XXXIV, XXXVII, XL for ABC and four more including XLIII, XLVI, XLIX and LII for NBC).
+The game also marked Al Michaels' eleventh time conducting play-by-play for a Super Bowl, tying Pat Summerall’s record.
 It was also the first Super Bowl carried by Telemundo over-the-air with a primary Spanish language broadcast.

 Michaels, who would ultimately return to Thursday Night Football (this time on Amazon's Prime Video), would be permanently replaced in the Sunday Night Football broadcast booth by Mike Tirico from the 2022 NFL season onward.

 Beginning in the 2023 NFL season, NBC produces a single regular season game per year exclusively airing on Peacock, however those games will still air in the participating markets on their local NBC stations.
 NBC also produced a playoff game which aired on Peacock in the 2023–24 postseason on a separate one-year deal.